drfleming0227/Redfish-Tools/doc-generator/README_Property_Index.md

-# Redfish Documentation Generator: Property index mode
+# Documentation generator: Property index mode

 Copyright 2018 Distributed Management Task Force, Inc. All rights reserved.

 ## About

-You can use the Redfish Documentation Generator &mdash; `doc_generator.py` &mdash; to produce an index of property names and descriptions.
+You can use the Documentation generator &mdash; `doc_generator.py` &mdash; to produce an index of property names and descriptions.

 The output includes property name, type, schemas where found, and descriptions found.